Velprathap89/codingsparkles-website/content/blog/Pokemon/index.md

 * *Chip* component is used to display the name of the Pokemon and its ability.

-* *LinearProgress* component is used to display the progress of the Pokemon stats.
+* *LinearProgress* component is used to display the details of the Pokemon stats.

 ### Customized styles